Can I Donate Blood?

 - Bring a current photo ID on the day of donation

-Common Reasons People Can't Donate
+Common Reasons People Can't Donate Blood

 The U.S. Food and Drug Administration sets strict requirements that apply to all blood donation centers.
 This protects not only patients who receive donated blood, plasma and platelets—it also protects the health of donors as well.
 Donating blood can be unsafe if you're on specific medications, have medical restrictions or have traveled to certain areas.